Safe intown taxi cab

 Intercity VIP Bus

-Shushtar Historical Hydraulic System, a system of interconnected tunnels, waterfalls, bays, mills and large water channels that work together with great harmony and continuity and have been built in the Achaemenid to Sassanian periods for more water use.Assigning this collection to Darius the Great.
+Shushtar Historical Hydraulic System as a Historical site Attraction, a system of interconnected tunnels, waterfalls, bays, mills and large water channels that work together with great harmony and continuity and have been built in the Achaemenid to Sassanian periods for more water use.Assigning this collection to Darius the Great.

 Perhaps at first glance, this question arises in your mind why the need for these structures in the city was felt?